otterlover24/IT5007-proj/README.md

 - Create a .env file in the backend folder to include the following configuration secrets (you may use the secrets I provided, but please keep the SECRET_KEY and VANTAGE_KEY confidential):
 	- MONGODB_URI: URI of MongoDB database
 	- SECRET: secret key used for password hasing
-	- VANTAGE_KEY: API key for Alpha Vantage.
-- In `backend` folder, start the server via `node server.js`.
-- In the `client` folder, run `npm start` to compile JSX to JS.
-- Open the website in browser at URI `http://localhost:3000`.
-- In the navbar, click on `Register` link and create new user.
+	- VANTAGE_KEY: API kvbar, click on `Register` link and create new user.
 - Log in as new user via the `Sign in` link on Navbar.
 - You may view the page mockups for News, Trade, Watchlist, Porfolio pages.
 - Watchlist page has been partially implemented.
 You may enter ticker to add to watchlist.
 The quotation will then be reflected in the table below.
 (You may have to refresh the page, I will fix this in the submission.)